TP-Link Smart Plug: Your Ultimate Setup & Feature Guide

 Monitor Energy Consumption

-Are you curious about which appliances are the energy vampires in your home?
 Select models of the TP-Link smart plug, like the Kasa Smart Plug with Energy Monitoring (KP115), come with built-in energy monitoring.
 The Kasa app provides detailed reports on how much electricity a connected device is using in real-time and over historical periods.
 This is a fantastic tool for identifying ways to reduce your energy bill.

 Common Problems and Easy Fixes